 (Men and women)

-Swelling in the cervix, liver and fallopian tubes
+- Swelling of the cervix, liver and fallopian tubes

 This product is available in stores and also online.
 It is suitable for those that are too embarrassed or scared to go to the hospital and see a doctor.
 The kits are designed so that potentially-infected patients can do the test in the privacy of their own homes, in their own time.
 Teenagers who are too afraid to talk about this matter to adults can do the test by themselves, but they should be encouraged to see an expert to avoid any more serious complications.

 If tested positive, your next move should be to find a way to treat it.
 Medical professionals recommend antibiotic treatment to effectively cure Chlamydia, so consult a doctor right away to get rid of this infection.